francoisfaubert/docker-php-node-win10-workspace/README.md

 # Updates

-* Save [this file](https://raw.githubusercontent.com/francoisfaubert/docker-php-node-win10-workspace/master/Vagrantfile) over the existsing `Vagrantfile` at the root of your project's directory
+* Save [this file](https://raw.githubusercontent.com/francoisfaubert/docker-php-node-win10-workspace/master/Vagrantfile) over the existing `Vagrantfile` at the root of your project's directory
 * Run `vagrant reload --provision`

 ## Requirements